bshack/white-label-view/README.md

 this example's filename: ./view/default.js

+This is the simplelist example of creating a view with two what binding automaticly enabled.

 ```
 import View from 'white-label-view';
 import myModel from '../model/global'; // this is a white-label-model in this instance that emits a 'change' event